EnlightenAgency/EnlBase/README.md

-#Enl Base Project
+#Enl Front End Base Project

-The Enlighten Base Project is a sample or starter project for proof of concept and a reference guide for structuring projects at Enlighten.
+The Enlighten Front End Base Project is a sample or starter project for proof of concept and a reference guide for structuring a project's front end code at Enlighten.
 It is not set in stone, as things change too fast, and a single base will not fit all projects.

-See the [Enlighten Front End Standards](https://github.com/EnlightenAgency/EnlBase/wiki/Enlighten-Front-End-Standards) Wiki for more details.
+**See the [Enlighten Front End Standards](https://github.com/EnlightenAgency/EnlBase/wiki/Enlighten-Front-End-Standards) Wiki for more details.**

-**Recommended File Structure:**
+###Recommended File Structure:

     |-Dist - distribution or build files, only generated code belongs in the dist folder
     |-Src - development files